Revoa-ux/revoa-app/AI_AGENT_QUICKSTART.md

 # AI Agent Quick Start - ZERO MANUAL STEPS

+## 📦 Asset Hosting: TWO OPTIONS

+### Option A: Upload to Supabase (Recommended)
+Upload local files to Supabase Storage bucket `product-assets` using the `upload_image()` function.
+It returns the public URL automatically.

+### Option B: Use External URLs
+If you already have images/videos hosted elsewhere (e.g., your own CDN), just use those URLs directly in the product data.

+**No other setup needed - both options work out of the box!**

+---

 ## 🤖 Option 1: Fully Automated (Recommended)

 Just copy this ENTIRE message and paste to your AI agent: